eltonjrv/myself/README.md

 Please see my CV (attached to this branch) for more details.

-Hobby: Playing samba, bossa and smooth jazz on his acoustic guitars and electric basses (https://www.youtube.com/watch?v=UNJ7OHkgZFo)
+Hobby: Playing samba, bossa and smooth jazz on acoustic guitars and electric basses.